alextmsv/TcpTunnel/README.md

 5. Share your public IP address and port with the other participants.
 6. Have fun!

 The Hub runs in the background of the same process, while the host connects locally through `127.0.0.1`.
-TCPTunnel displays the public IPv4 address from [ipify](https://api.ipify.org) when it can be resolved; otherwise it reports the fallback and shows the active local IPv4 address. !**(ipify not available in Russia)**
+TCPTunnel displays the public IPv4 address from [ipify](https://api.ipify.org) when it can be resolved; otherwise it reports the fallback and shows the active local IPv4 address.
 ### Join a chat

 1. Run `TCPTunnel.exe`.